 This model did do exceptionally well at cleaning under furniture.
 We made a surrogate piece of furniture out of cardboard boxes, modeling the dimensions of an average sofa.
 The Rotator made it 10.5" without using the Lift-Away feature — a great performance in its own right.
-However, this feature builds on an already solid performance, making it even easier to clean far under furniture, as shown in the video below.
+However, this feature builds on an already solid performance, making it even easier to clean far under furniture.

 When using this feature, this model got a perfect score — the best of the upright models, matching the performance of the canister vacuums.

 This vacuum has a maximum reach of about 32' — on par with the rest of the group.
 Even with its exceptional cleaning performance, the Rotator wasn't terribly noisy.
-We measured the sound levels of each vacuum with an SPL meter, with the results shown in the chart below.
+We measured the sound levels of each vacuum with an SPL meter.

 In addition to the meter, we had judges rate the sound level of each vacuum side-by-side.
 Our panel found this to be one of the quietest models, on par with the Kenmore or the other Shark model, the Navigator Deluxe.

 Our Handling metric consisted of rating and ranking each model of vacuum on how easy it was to maneuver, clean a staircase, and the effort required to push or pull it.
-The Shark Rotator did very well in this metric — making up 20% of the overall score — and tied for the runner-up position overall with its score of 7 out of 10.
-The chart below shows how the rest of the models stacked up against the Shark and which one bested it.
+The Shark Rotator did very well in this metric — making up 20% of the overall score — and tied for the runner-up position.

 To assess the maneuvering, we created an obstacle course with various pieces of furniture and cleaned around it with each vacuum, noting areas that were problematic — either entrapping it or areas that it was prone to missing.
 The Shark performed exceptionally well in this test, tying for the top score in maneuvering overall with the Dyson Cinetic Big Ball and the Dyson Ball Animal 2.
-In addition, the Lift-Away feature allows you to easily clean all kinds of hard to reach nooks and crannies, highlighted in the video below.
+In addition, the Lift-Away feature allows you to easily clean all kinds of hard to reach nooks and crannies.

 The Rotator did well in our stairs test, though its performance dropped, being outdone by the canister vacuums.
 This model can almost reach 9 stairs with its hose attachment, topping out just shy at 8.8 before the vacuum needs to be moved.
 This model is about average in terms of weight, but falls over relatively easy when using the hose.
 The Shark Rotator also wasn't too difficult to push or pull, only requiring mild effort — definitely less work than the Kenmore, but more effort than the Eureka or Bissell Zing.